Updated 6-13-15 with our latest recommendations…

 Fortunately, for myself, even with great backup procedures in place, the most I’ve ever lost was a few hours of work.
 The scenario went like this… I couldn’t find the critical file.
 My hands started to sweat.
 My forehead got hot and then the bottom of my stomach fell out.
 “No…No…No!”…or if you’re not so self disciplined…swearing follows.
 I’m not being overly dramatic.
 That’s what happens.

 The fact is that computer hard drives fail.
-Most hard drives are mechanical devices.
+Most hard drives are still mechanical devices.
 It’s a question of when, not if.
 If you are trusting all your family photo memories, music collection, homework, or the information used to run your entire business to one computer in your home office without backups, prepare yourself to be more than disappointed when you lose all the information in the future.

 How much are you willing to lose?
 You should backup as often as you can afford to lose all your work.
-For me, losing even a few hours of work would be completely frustrating.
+For me, losing even a few hours of work would be completely unacceptable.
 Just last week I was able to recover data for a client after a major computer crash because I had been involved in planning and setting up a reliable backup system from the start.
 With the instructions that follow, you can do this for yourself.
 I’ll outline here what I consider to be best practices for Macintosh backups.